Fatal Desire

 Fatal Desire is a made-for-TV film produced by Lifetime Television.
-It premiered April 3, 2006 on the network and starred Eric Roberts as Joe, an ex-policeman turned casino pit boss in Atlantic City, and Anne Heche as Tanya Sullivan, a bored housewife with very manipulative ways.
+It premiered April 3, 2006, on the network and starred Eric Roberts as Joe, an ex-policeman turned casino pit boss in Atlantic City, and Anne Heche as Tanya Sullivan, a bored housewife with very manipulative ways.

 The film was based on, or "inspired by," the true crime book Fatal Error by journalists Mark Morris and Paul Janczewski.
 The book in turn was based on the real life case against Sharee Miller.
-The film featured two original songs by New Orleans-based singer/songwriter Kristin Diable and marked the cable television premiere of her work.
+The film featured two original songs by New Orleans–based singer/songwriter Kristin Diable and marked the cable television premiere of her work.
+As of 2024 the film is available on streaming services with the onscreen title Fatal Error.

 Tagline

 A dark, sexually charged true crime thriller about a perfect match that becomes a perfect nightmare.

 Plot

 Joe is a newly divorced, single dad in his forties living in Atlantic City, New Jersey.
 Though he makes a decent living working as a casino pit boss, and loves the time he is getting to spend with his son, he still longs to start a new relationship.
 So Joe decides to explore the world of online dating, and while in a chatroom meets a Pittsburgh woman in her twenties who calls herself "sexykitten."

 After a few months of exchanging messages, they meet in person.
 After she arrives at his casino to surprise him, Joe learns that her real name is Tanya Sullivan and he is instantly attracted to her.
 She also reveals that she is married and has a young daughter.
 However, both Joe and Tanya don't care.

 Through several months the relationship grows from hot, passionate sex, into what Joe believes is love.
 During those months, they continue meeting and Tanya sends Joe pornographic videos of herself.
 The relationship seems to be going great, until one day Tanya drops a bombshell.
 She's pregnant with what she believes is Joe's baby.
 After she tells Joe of her pregnancy, Joe tries to convince Tanya to leave her husband to come and live with him.
 But Tanya refuses the offer, saying her husband is very dangerous and would never let that happen.
 Meanwhile, Joe starts to receive threatening emails supposedly sent by Tanya's husband mocking him and saying he knows all about the affair.

 Joe asks Tanya to take pictures of the physical abuse that her husband allegedly causes.
 It's not long before another bombshell is dropped.
 Tanya tells him that because of her infidelity, her husband and his buddies have beaten her and raped her by the pool behind the house, in the process making her lose the baby, or so Joe thinks.